nic-dgl103-f24-cvs2/project-Dhaliwal053/README.md

 **Content Blocks**:

-- Header with logo, nav and searchbar.
+- Header with logo, nav.
 - Detailed descriptions of each service (e.g., physiotherapy, rehabilitation, injury prevention).
 - High-quality images representing the services.
 - One section with Facilities.